POETSII/pstack/docs/psim.md

 After installing `pstack`, the tool `psim` should be available on the command line.

-`psim` has a simple command line interface; it can take a POETS XML file as a single argument.
+`psim` has a simple command line interface and can take a POETS XML file as a single argument.
 A quick way to try this is to use one of the applications from the unit test framework, located in the repo's `tests` directory.
 Here's an example ...